Mikey-E/Research-Checklists/Paper_Checklist.md

 - Compare your solution(s) to others' and to baselines.
 - If you have a new benchmark in your paper, you still want to compare to the closest benchmark from before, and explain why your new benchmark is warranted.
+- Should discuss the limitations of the model, including critical cases.

 ## Conclusion